open-rsx/rsb-manual/install-binary.rst

 https://mvn.cit-ec.de/.
 In order to use the version deployed there, include the following fragments in the :file:`pom.xml` of your project.

-..
-   edit-on-version-bump:
-   Change version of dependency to something like [0.7,0.8-SNAPSHOT) and update to new master version

 #.
 In the dependencies section:

    .. code-block:: xml